If you want to sell more than your competitors you need to focus more on the WHO than the what or the when

 …you get my point.

-Every time, you right a blog post, social media message, Facebook Ad or create a Squeeze Page to capture leads – speak to Sally.
+Every time, you right a blog post, social media message, social media ad or create a Squeeze Page to capture leads – speak directly to Sally.

 Remember, you are not looking for everyone.